mau09022004/Heart-Disease-Analysis-and-Prediction/README.md

  6. Model evaluation: Evaluating models by using suitable metrics.
  7. Optimization: Tuning parameters, improving models performance.
  8. Prediction: Predicting the likelihood the heart disease, identifying important features contributing to predictions, and giving insights.
+ ## Insights
+The analysis reveals several important insights into the factors associated with heart disease.

+Age is positively correlated with the likelihood of heart disease, indicating that older patients are at higher risk.
+Chest pain type (cp) emerges as one of the most influential features, particularly with asymptomatic cases showing a higher probability of heart disease.
+In contrast, maximum heart rate achieved (thalach) has a negative relationship with heart disease, suggesting that lower heart rate capacity may indicate higher risk.

+Statistical analysis further confirms that features such as chest pain type, exercise-induced angina (exang), and the number of major vessels (ca) have significant differences between patients with and without heart disease.
+However, some commonly assumed factors like cholesterol (chol) do not show strong significance when considered independently, highlighting the importance of multivariate analysis.

+From a modeling perspective, ensemble methods such as Random Forest outperform simpler models by capturing complex relationships between features, while Logistic Regression provides a strong and interpretable baseline.
+Feature scaling is essential for improving the performance of models like KNN and SVM, and hyperparameter tuning plays a key role in optimizing results.

+Overall, the findings suggest that a combination of clinical features is necessary for accurate prediction, and machine learning models can effectively support early detection and decision-making in healthcare.
  ## How to run
  Clone all repository:
  ```bash